Fonds-de-Dotation-du-Libre/awesome-free-software/README.md

 #### Liquidity

-- Description: A high-level language for Dune Network (and Tezos) with OCaml and ReasonML syntaxes, with a decompiler from Michelson.
+<em>A high-level language for Dune Network (and Tezos) with OCaml and ReasonML syntaxes, with a decompiler from Michelson.</em>

 - Website: <http://www.liquidity-lang.org/>
 - Creator/vendor: [OCAML Pro 🇫🇷](http://www.ocamlpro.com/)
 - [Commercial support](http://www.liquidity-lang.org/)